Avnerus/ma_thesis/thesis.md

 \* The tail was not fully implemented and was not incorporated into the final prototype.

-\** Two separate chambers are joined by a single air tube.
+\** Two separate actuators are joined as a single air chamber connected by a single splitting air tube.
 \

+Terminology wise, the term _Chamber_ is used to described a pneumatic cell guarded by one inlet valve and one outlet valve.
+Different _actuators_ could be joined using pneumatic splitters into one _chamber_.

 ![HITODAMA: Motor subsystem](images/hitodama-motor.png){#fig:hitodama-motor width=30%}